-Tyson John is in his second season as the head women’s soccer coach at USC Upstate.
-John was named the program’s fourth head coach on July 18, 2016.
+Tyson John is in his third season as the head women’s soccer coach at USC Upstate.

 John led the 2017 Spartans to the greatest season in school history in record-setting fashion.
 Upstate’s 6-10-1 record set a program record for wins as well as fewest losses.
 The Spartans scored a record-breaking 27 goals and tallied a program-best 1.59 goals per game while attempting the highest number of corner kicks ever at 75.
 Upstate was strong on the back line as well as surrendering 32 goals, the second-fewest in team history, while only allowing 80 corner kicks.
 John earned his 100th career win on Sept.
 16 as the Spartans earned their first-ever win over UNC Asheville.
 Upstate also defeated North Florida for the first time in the Division I era with a 2-1 victory.